Test Bed / Test Environment Setup Challenges and Best Practices:

 Part 2) Having said so much with respect to the test bed collectively in this article, it was worth to throw some light on the test environment maintenance aspects as well.
 The latter part of the article discusses the second part of test bed setup which involves the test data the approach to set it up and some effective test data management techniques.

 With a constant “big bang” in software development and testing, there is an increasingly large focus on adopting various methodologies to make the overall Quality Assurance process transparent, efficient and adequate.
-Various Quality audits are conducted across organizations to ensure that the performance of testing team can be suitably evaluated and has measurable results with the metrics identified at the initialization of the testing cycle.
+Various Quality audits are conducted across organizations to ensure that the performance of the testing team can be suitably evaluated and has measurable results with the metrics identified at the initialization of the testing cycle.
 These results make it possible to identify where a particular team stands in terms of ensuring optimal quality for the software they test.
 These reports also help the team understand the opportunities for improvement based on the observations made during the audit.

 Needless to mention, a very obvious metric for any test team would be with respect to the total number of defects opened versus the number of defects that are valid.
 Hence one of the questions that obviously pop up are – What is the basis of trying to discover any defect?
 Stated another way, what is the foundation on which a defect can be found?